camunda-community-hub/camunda-8-friendly-connector-runtime/README.md

 - Admin : has a role Admin
 - User : is connected without Admin role.

-> :information_source: To use the application with Keycloak, create the Admin role and assign it to (at least) one user.
+> :information_source: To use the application with Keycloak, create the ConnectorRuntime client and Admin role and assign it to (at least) one user.

 ## Build and run the image